usingMaths.com

 To start up Notepad++, click Start and do a search for Notepad++.

-Click on File, Save As;
+1. Click File, then Save As.

 If you did not get the chance to change the New Folder name before it registered, just right-click on the folder and select Rename.